-Students in the first year of all nursing programs must submit by August 1 to the Faculty of Nursing Office a health status and immunization form.
-This form must be completed and signed by the student and a Health Care Practitioner.
+Students in the first year of all nursing programs must submit to the Dean of the Faculty of Nursing during the first week of classes a Faculty of Nursing Student Health Record.
+This record which includes a physical examination, immunization for health care workers, and tuberculosis screening, must be certified by a nurse practitioner or a physician.
 In subsequent years, all students, prior to each clinical experience, must submit documentation of tuberculosis status and update of immunizations, as appropriate.